Serial Diluter – evolution in sample dilution

 How fast can I work with the Serial Diluter?

-Dilution and mixing of a sample in a Serial Dilution Bag takes place automatically in about 3 seconds, while the operator changes the pipette tip to be ready for the next dilution step or the inoculation of a Petri dish.
+Dilution and mixing of a sample in a Serial Dilution Bag takes place automatically, while the operator changes the pipette tip to be ready for the next dilution step or the inoculation of a Petri dish.

-The time required for manual vortexing, as well as the time required for removing and placing the caps on the test tubes for sample addition, is thus saved and can be used for the next working step.
+The time required for manual vortexing, as well as the time required for removing and placing the caps on the test tubes for sample addition, is thus saved.
 Consequently, the time saving per dilution is about 5 – 10 seconds, depending on the usual mixing time of the test tubes and the manual skills of the laboratory technician.

 Smaller time savings compared to the traditional test tube method are possible if the work routine with the Serial Diluter is still missing or if the mixing time of the test tubes on the vortexer is only very short.